makrai/notes/chapuis20-SILICON-seq-lab-bench-spoken.md

     * we preprocess OpenSubtitles (Lison+ 2019)
       * a large corpus of spoken dialog from movies
       * an order of magnitude bigger than corpora (Budzianowski+ 2018b; Lowe+ 2015; Danescu-Niculescu-Mizil and Lee, 2011) used in previous works (Mehri+ 2019; Hazarika+ 2019)
 * Lastly, we evaluate our encoder along with other baselines on SILICONE
   * finer conclusions of the generalisation capability of our models

 # 2 Method

-* two levels
+* two? levels
-  * highest level: a set D of conversations composed of utterances with Y being the corresponding set of labels (eg DA, E/S)
+  * conversations are composed of utterances with
+    Y being the corresponding set of labels (eg DA, E/S)
-  * lower level: each conversation Ci is composed of utterances u with Yi being the corresponding sequence of labels
+  * each conversation Ci is composed of utterances u with Yi being the corresponding sequence of labels
-  * lowest level: each utterance ui can be seen as a sequence of words
+  * each utterance ui can be seen as a sequence of words

 ## 2.1 Pre-training Objectives